-In this video we'll look at a basic formulas to randomly assigning people teams.
+In this video, we'll look at a way to use basic formulas to randomly assign people to teams.

 Here we have a list of 36 people.

-Let's say we want to randomly assign each person to a team of 4 people, so that we have a total of 9 with 4 people in each.
+Let's say we want to randomly assign each person to a team of 4 people so that we have a total of 9 teams with 4 people in each.

 I'm going to solve this problem in small steps, with helper columns, then bring things together in the end.
-This is a great way ot solve more complicated problems in Excel.
+This is a great way to solve more complicated problems in Excel.

-I'll start off with an Excel Table, to make the formulas very fast to enter.
+I'll start with an Excel Table, to make the formulas very fast to enter.

-Next, I'll use the RAND function to assign a random number to each person.
-RAND generates small numbers between zero and 1.
+Next, I'll use the RAND function to get a random number for each person.
+RAND generates small numbers between 0 and 1.

 Next, I'll use the RANK function to rank each person according to their random number.
-RANK needs the number, and a list of numbers to rank against.
+RANK needs a number, and a list of numbers to rank against.

 The result is a list of numbers between 1 and 36, where 1 represents the largest value, and 36 represents the smallest.